AxelV8/projetL3S2_Pathfinding/README.md

 Finally It will display this type of map:
 - Tree in green
 - accessible zone in beige
-- uncassible zone in black
+- unacessible zone in black
 - Water in blue
 - shortest path in red
 - traited points in purple